SS Point Pleasant Park: The rescue

 The torpedo blast had destroyed the ship's radio antenna so no distress call could be sent out.
 The lifeboats plotted a course for the coast of South West Africa (today known as Namibia), over 300 mi away.
 The two life boats soon lost sight of each other.
 In one boat 21 sailors were crowded in space made for 11 or 12.
 Daily rations were 2 ounces of water per man, two spoons of pemmican (hard grain mixed with fat), two biscuits and a small piece of chocolate.
 The overcrowded boats endured blistering sun and survived a significant storm.
 The survivors were comforted when the Southern Cross constellation, which appeared each night, showed they were on course.

-Captain Owens and 19 crew members made landfall at Mercury Island on Namibia's Skeleton Coast on 2 March.
-There the fishing vessel Boy Russell found them, and took them to Luderitz, South West Africa.
+Captain Owens and 19 crew members made landfall at Mercury Island on South West Africa's Skeleton Coast on 2 March.
+There the fishing vessel Boy Russell found them, and took them to the harbour town of Lüderitz, South West Africa.
 The South African naval trawler HMSAS Africana found the other lifeboat on 4 March, north of Spencer Bay.
-Africana landed the 29 crew members she had rescued, many injured, at Walvis Bay, South West Africa.
+Africana landed the 29 crew members she had rescued, many injured, at the South African exclave of Walvis Bay.
 After recovery in hospital, the survivors went by rail to Cape Town and eventually made their way back to Canada via the United States.